 Each student has an individual programme of study, which is tailored to their interest and ability.
-Students have daily access to a form tutor and sixth form leadership team comprising the Head of Sixth Form, Achievement Leader Year 12 and Year 13 and Assistant Achievement Leader Year 12 and Year 13.
-In addition, we have our own Post 16 Administration Officer who provides guidance and support for students on a variety of issues including university applications.
+Students have daily access to a form tutor and the Sixth Form leadership team, comprising of the Head of Sixth Form, Achievement Leader for Year 12 and Year 13 and Assistant Achievement Leader Year 12 and Year 13.
+In addition, we have our own Post - 16 Administration Officer who provides guidance and support for students on a variety of issues, including university applications.